MathieuNls/bianca/bianca.md

 To measure the similarity between pairs of commits, we need to decide on the value of $\alpha$.
 One possibility would be to test for all possible values of $\alpha$ and pick the one that provides best accuracy (F$_1$-measure).
 The ROC (Receiver Operating Characteristic) curve can then be used to display the performance of BIANCA with different values of $\alpha$.
 Running experiments with all possible $\alpha$ turned out to be computationally demanding given the large number of commits.
 Testing with all the different values of $\alpha$ amounts to 4e10 comparisons.

 To address this, we randomly selected a sample of 1% commits from our dataset and checked the results by varying $\alpha$ from 1 to 100%.
 Figure \ref{fig:alpha-deter} shows the results.
-The best trade-off between precision and recall is obtained when $\alpha$ = 35\%.  \red{In addition, Roy et al. [@Roy2008; @Cordy2011] showed using empirical studies that using NICAD with a threshold around 30\%, the default setting, provides good results for the detection Type 3 clones.
+The best trade-off between precision and recall is obtained when $\alpha$ = 35\%.  \red{This threshold is in line with the findings of Roy et al. [@Roy2008; @Cordy2011] who showed through empirical studies that using NICAD with a threshold of around 30\%, the default setting, provides good results for the detection of Type 3 clones.
 For these reasons, we set $\alpha$ = 35\% in our experiments.}

 ## Evaluation Measures